mg-delhivery/vehicle-reference-app/README.md

 	Refer to the [Getting Started with the OS1 Platform](https://docs.getos1.com/docs/getting-started-1#step-5-retrieving-and-using-your-platform-credentials) guide for obtaining these details.

-3. Next, start your local server.
+3. Next, start your local server using the configuured proxy URL.

 ```
 yarn start
 ```

+The app will start on localhost:4500.
+Put the proxy configured url in the browser to open the app.

 ## **How to setup the Backend (Server)**

 The backend server facilitates vehicle creation, update, and lifecycle management.
-It also provides a baseline reference on how to model a vehicle or any other participant in a logistics network such as a Facility using the Participant Service.
-In particular this demonstrates the following:
+It also provides a baseline reference on how to model a vehicle or any other participant in a logistics network such as Facility using the Participant Service.
+The intention of this is to give the developer an easy point of reference for the following:

 * Generating access token
 * Communicating with Participant Service